Posted on Wednesday, July 23, 2014

 "I found the internship opportunity while looking for a place where I could do hands-on research on peace-related topics," he explained.
 "IPCS is one of the most well-known names in terms of peace and security related research.
 When an article I write about an ongoing issue gets published on IPCS, millions of people from around the world read it."

-Well on his way to a life of consequence, Nepal returns to HWS for his senior year, in which he plans to pursue an Honors project on the post-conflict reconstruction of Nepal.
+Well on his way to a life of consequence, Nepal has returned to HWS for his senior year, in which he is pursuing an Honors project on the post-conflict reconstruction of Nepal.
 Recently, he co-authored a book titled "Sex and Race in International Relations" for his political science seminar at HWS.
 Nepal has worked as an intern with The Ocean Foundation, Washington D.C. in the past.
 He has designed and implemented a project to establish three different libraries and a technology center in Nepal.
 Recently, his work on Bhutanese refugees was featured in the Human Rights and Genocide Symposium at HWS.